Ninety Percent of Everything: Inside Shipping, the Invisible Industry That Puts Clothes On Your Back, Gas In Your Car, and Food On Your Plate

 Writer Rose George gives her book about freight shipping a sub-title of considerable promise.

-Who, after all, wouldn’t want to know at least a little about an industry that plays a vital role in the world economy, playing out its ceaseless drama behind the scenes?
+Who, after all, would not want to know at least a little about an industry that plays a vital role in the world economy, playing out its ceaseless drama behind the scenes?
 In this one-of-a-kind book, George offers a long and winding journey through the world’s tumultuous seas and sleepy ports of call.
 She fulfills her subtitle’s “inside” promise, even when it risks smothering the reader in minutia, steers us toward doldrums of diversion, or both.

 George marshals the requisite numbers and statistics of her subject in hopes of dazzling readers with little-known facts.
 On this score, she often delivers.